 The problem is that (with the exception of us) even finding actual specifications is a futile endeavor.
-Granted, we have it easy compared to our competitors because we produce our own software without being dependent on a third party application or hardware unit to function.
-When we publish specs, it is specs on our product; so you don’t have to guess where something ends and an Adobe, Avid, or an Acme (with apologies to Dr. Wile E. Coyote, Forensic Scientist) product begins.
-This blurred line becomes problem when you have to actually go to court with something, but more on this later.
+Granted, we have it easy compared to our competitors because we produce our own software without being dependent on a third-party application or hardware unit to function.
+When we publish specs, it is specs on our product.
+So you don’t have to guess where something ends and an Adobe, Avid, or an Acme (with apologies to Dr. Wile E. Coyote, Forensic Scientist) product begins.
+This blurred line becomes a problem when you have to actually go to court with something.
+But more on this later.
 This is what I mean by it being easy.
 We can publish our specifications on our software since we created it – completely.

 The other obvious problem with plug-ins or other types of third-party dependent solutions is how do you document the scientific value for those parts that are basically commercial software for modifying images or video?
 If you use software plug-ins or collections of scripts for Photoshop, how can you explain to a jury how Photoshop’s tools worked or refute the defense’s claim that things weren’t “Photoshopped” to make the defendant “appear” guilty?
 If you need it, will Adobe release data?
 Have they ever before?
 To make the answer apparent, it is obviously not going to happen.

 Some competitors do not list specifications or offer trials at all.
-To put it in terms of lotto scratchers – you may get lucky and get what you want, but you have to buy ticket first.
+To put it in terms of lotto scratchers – you may get lucky and get what you want.
+But you have to buy a ticket first.
 Fine for $1 in your own time, but for agency purchase?
 Not wise.
-That is why we let you test drive before buying and also why we publish specs that you can download from our website.
+That is why we let you test drive before buying.
+Also, why we publish specs that you can download from our website.

 Our idea of a report is one that can be used to back up your project in court with science.
 We include not only the settings, filters, and snapshots but also the scientific references for all algorithms from peer reviewed scientific journals, text books, and papers that have been published and accepted in academia.
 Our reports include all information necessary to comply with tough standards such as California’s Evidence Code’s requirement for cited, peer-reviewed scientific publications.
 Competitor’s keystroke logs or “reports” with no references can’t get close and aren’t really up to the improving standards of most courts.